cosee/orm-2022-ultimate-web-frontend-setup/README.md

 In the last twenty years web-frontends have grown from simple server-generated HTML pages to full-blown applications that run a lot of code in the browser.
-Managing this complexity is a challenge, but luckily a lot of tools have evolved over the years.
-Tools that help you build and optimize your web-app.
-Tools that help us maintain the quality of our code and reduce the number of mistakes we make.
+Managing this complexity is a challenge, but luckily a lot of tools like "eslint" have evolved over the years.
+Those tools help us build and optimize our web-app, maintain the quality of our code, and reduce the number of mistakes we make.

-In this talk, Nils will present the tools that he would not want to miss in any frontend project.
+In this talk, Nils will present you his favorite field-tested tools that should be part of every new frontend setup.
-He will explain, what problems they solve and how we can use them.

-TODO: Mention some of the tools as teaser

 ## Some information about the author and presenter:

+With over 15 years of professional experience as a web developer, Nils has a passion for automated tests and clean code.
-Nils has been working as professional web-developer since 2007 and is full-stack engineer at cosee since 2019.
-He has a passion for automated tests, code quality and clean code.
+He has been working as a full stack engineer at cosee since 2019.

 # Contents